Markus-Astragor/JS-course/09-Data-Structures-Operators/starter/readme.md

 To add element to a set we should type: menuSet.add('Garlic bread');
 TO delete element we should type in: menuSet.delete('Pizza');
 To delete all elements we should do like this: menuSet.clear();

+## Maps

+we can pass there a key and value which can be different data type starting from string and ending with an object or arrays;

+how to create a Map?
+const rest = new Map();

+rest.set('userName', 'Marko');
+rest.set(true, 'has driver license');
+rest.set(false, 'hasn't driver license')

+We can check if a map has the key or not rest.has('userName')